keycloak/keycloak-quickstarts/CONTRIBUTING.md

 Here's a quick checklist for a good PR, more details below:

 1. [Keycloak Dev Mailing List](https://lists.jboss.org/mailman/listinfo/keycloak-dev)
-2. A JIRA associated with the PR
+2. A GitHub Issue with a good description associated with the PR
 3. One feature/change per PR
 4. One commit per PR
 5. PR rebased on main (`git rebase`, not `git pull`)
-5. Commit message is prefixed by JIRA number
+5. Commit message is prefixed by the issue number (for example `#58 Message`)
 6. No changes to code not directly related to your PR
 7. Includes functional/integration test
 8. Includes documentation